Hōkūle'a: The Story of Hawaiian Voyaging Canoes

 - How to read clouds and know what type linger over land,

-- Know the effect of the length and speed of waves,
+- The effect of the length and speed of waves,

 - And most of all, a navigator must understand that there is a Creator who made it all, because gratitude to the gods is always paramount to a successful voyage.